Taimoormukhtar/SQL_project_data_job_market/README.md

 ## Insights
 ### Statement 01: Find the top 10 highest paying remote jobs for Data Analyst.
 Make sure to filter the job_tile_short by Data Analyst
-- Mantys(company name) with yearly salary of $650,000, followed by Meta with yearly salary of $336,500.
+- Top 3 comapnies are Mantys with yearly salary of $650,000, followed by Meta with yearly salary of $336,500.
 At third, we have AT&T with yearly salary of $229,829
 ### Statement 02: From Statement 01 output, find out the skills that are needed for these 10 jobs
 - SQL, Python and R are the top 3 skills needed for these highest paying jobs
 ### Statement 03: Find the most in-demand skills for Data Analyst role.
 Filter by top 5